Avijit-roy/Weather-report-App/README.md

 - The app will display the city name, temperature, weather description, humidity, wind speed, and an icon representing current conditions.
 - If the city is not found or there is a network problem, a clear error message appears.

-## Project structure
+## Project file structure
+Below is the expected project structure.
+Update this section if your repository layout differs.

+Weather-report-App/
+- README.md
+- LICENSE
-- `index.html` — main HTML file
+- index.html — main HTML file
-- `styles.css` — styling and responsive layout
+- styles.css — styling and responsive layout
-- `script.js` — application logic (fetching and rendering weather data)
+- script.js — application logic (fetching and rendering weather data)
+- assets/ — images, icons, and static assets (if present)
+  - icons/ — weather icons or icon set
+  - images/ — background or UI images
+- data/ — optional sample data or JSON (if included)
-- `README.md` — project documentation
+- docs/ — optional documentation or design notes
+- .gitignore
+- package.json — (if any build tools or dev dependencies are used)

+If your repository contains a different layout (e.g., a build step, a src/ folder, or a separate frontend/backend), replace this section with the real layout.

 ## Customizing
 - Update `styles.css` to change the look and feel.